 When J.K Rowling invented the sport of Quidditch for her Harry Potter books, she would not have imagined that a few years later it would be played in leagues all around the world.
 In our world, muggles can join in this game involving a quaffle, broomsticks, hoops, bludgers and the coveted golden snitch.

-In the Harry Potter books, the players zoom around the pitch accomplishing various tasks including throwing a ball through hoops (scoring 10 points), preventing the other team from scoring by batting away balls, and capturing the elusive “snitch,” a small, flying golden ball (worth 150 points) which consequently ends the game.
+In the Harry Potter books, the quidditch players zoom around the pitch accomplishing various tasks including throwing a ball through hoops (scoring 10 points), preventing the other team from scoring by batting away balls, and capturing the elusive “snitch,” a small, flying golden ball (worth 150 points) which consequently ends the game.
 The team with the most points after the “snitch” is captured wins the match.

 The objective of the game is to score more points than the opposing team by the time the snitch is caught.
-To score some points, the keepers or the chasers must secure the quaffle, into one of the opposing team’s hoops.
+To score points, the keepers or the chasers must pass the quaffle into one of the opposing team’s hoops.
 The teams can use bludgers to take out a player from the opposing team.
 Once a player is hit, the player must return any ball being held, touch the hoops, and go on and play.
 A match usually lasts around 30 to 40 minutes.

 - Jugger — a brutal sport inspired by the movie “The Salute of the Jugger”, the objective is for the team to get to the other team’s foam dog skull.

 - Fictional Sports — list of sports that are based on a fictional world

 - The Encyclopedia of Sports